 The Center for Parents and Teachers invite parents to hear internationally acclaimed presenter, Dr. Michael Thompson

 "The Pressured Child" is, in fact, a presentation for "pressured parents" who have forgotten what school is actually like.
 It is a talk for parents who are gripped by worries and misapprehensions about their children’s life in school.
-In the presentation, Dr. Thompson describes the psychological journey that children experience during their thirteen years in school.
-He reminds parents that children are almost never judging themselves by grades: they are always monitoring their own development and constantly searching for three things: connection, recognition and a sense of power.

 “Raising Safe and Confident Teenagers in These Turbulent Times”

--a free three part workshop series presented by Rick Irving, MSW
+Free three part workshop series presented by Rick Irving, MSW

 A significant number of teenagers report feeling stressed and anxious, certainly more so than we did when we were growing up.
 As parents, we sometimes struggle on a daily, if not hourly, basis with how best to support our kids while also increasing their resilience and sense of self-management.
 This workshop/discussion focused on specific ways to help teens, language to use, words to avoid, and skills to model and teach.